mattdesl/mirobot-js/README.md

 local.mirobot.io
 ```

-# Approach B: Using Raw Websockets
+# Approach C: Using Raw Websockets

 Let's say you want something really advanced, like connecting Face Tracking or some other cool JavaScript-based app to your Mirobot.